Why referrals influence B2B buying decisions

 B2B purchasing decisions are never taken lightly.
 Substantial budgets, lengthy cycles, multiple stakeholders: each choice commits the company for the long term.
 In this context, buyers seek to minimise risk.

 This is precisely where recommendations play a decisive role.
-According to industry studies, 84% of B2B purchasing processes begin with a recommendation, whether from a peer, a partner or a professional contact.
+Recommendations often play an early role in B2B purchasing processes, whether they come from a peer, a partner, or a professional contact.
 For sales teams, understanding this mechanism has become essential.

 What is a B2B recommendation